hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 The end result is that Jet provides several different APIs to the programmer:

-* Pipelines
+* Pipeline
 * Distributed java.util.stream
-* DAG (and Processors)
+* Core (DAG)

-Of the three APIs, the Pipelines API is the newest, and provides a broad feature set and a very easy on-ramp for developers who are new to distributed computing.
+Of the three APIs, the Pipeline API is the newest, and provides a broad feature set and a very easy on-ramp for developers who are new to distributed computing.

 The distributed Stream API has additional complexity, compared to running a local application that uses `java.util.stream`.
 The API is the same, but under the hood there will always be distributed, partitioned data.